appindesign/M-Time-Series/readme.md

 A date falling in the month but before the first full week is numbered as if it were the last week in the previous month.

 *Parameters*
-- 'dateTime' The date for which the week number is to be found.
+- `dateTime` The date for which the week number is to be found.
 The type may be date, datetime or datetimezone.
-- 'firstDayOfWeek' The day weeks are considered to start on, e.g. Day.Sunday.
+- `firstDayOfWeek` The day weeks are considered to start on, e.g. Day.Sunday.

 *Return* The week number.